DaanVervacke/rtd-tutorial/docs/source/index.rst

 -----------

 The goal of this guide is to create a simple game (Simon Says) that utilizes HA, our ESP32 and some Philips Hue lights.
-Please check out the full schematic below:
+Please check out the full schematic below.

 .. image:: images/connections.png